WHAT ARE THE MOST COMMON CAUSES OF BUTTOCK PAIN?

 - SACROILIAC (SI) PAIN: You can find your SI joints by feeling for the two bony knobs of bone on either side of your spine at your belt line.
 I wrote an article awhile back on differentiating SI problems from Piriformis Syndrome (hint: it can often be difficult to do).
 To understand a little bit more about SI pain and its relationship to Piriformis Syndrome, go HERE.

-- BURSITIS: The ischial tuberosity (the butt-bone that you sit on) has a BURSA on it.
+- BURSITIS: The ischial tuberosity (the butt-bone that you sit on, often referred to as the "sits" bone) has a BURSA on it.
 If it gets inflamed it is known as WEAVER'S BOTTOM.
 In similar fashion to people with PS, these folks cannot sit down unless maybe they are sitting on a pillow or cushion of some sort.

 - TAIL BONE PAIN: This is pain that can be felt in the Sacrum (the triangular bone that the lowest spinal vertebrae sits on), or it can be in the tail bone (the coccyx --- the tip; just above the anus).
 Although this is frequently the result of a fall or even having a baby, there are many cases of "Coccydinia" that have unknown origins.

 - TRAUMA: Fall on your butt, and you are likely to end up with a bruise --- or even a broken tail bone (super common).
-I have seen many of these type of injuries result in both SCAR TISSUE and TRIGGER POINTS.
+I have seen many of these type of injuries result in both SCAR TISSUE and TRIGGER POINTS that can lead to buttock or hip pain, which, by the way, commonly manifests in the HIP FLEXORS as well.

-Most buttock pain, whether chronic or acute, can be dealt with using conservative methods (without DRUGS, surgeries, or lots of expensive tests).
+Most buttock pain, whether chronic or acute, can be dealt with using conservative methods (without DRUGS, surgeries, or EXPENSIVE TESTS).
 CHIROPRACTIC ADJUSTMENTS, understanding INFLAMMATORY CONDITIONS, TISSUE REMODELING, LASER THERAPY, CORE STRENGTH, or SPINAL DECOMPRESSION THERAPY will change most of these conditions.